AntonBrinkCodes/Indicators-of-fatigue-in-football/README.md

 ## Are you tired?
 #### Not me
 ###### actually maybe a little!
 If you were a football player, and you were tired from all those goals and headers.
-Probably you can't jump as intensly, and your running with an increased tilt in your torso!
-AJ AJ AJ
+Probably you can't jump as intensly, and you're running with an increased tilt in your torso[^increased_trunk_and_other],[^increased_trunk_effects]!
+AJ AJ AJ!

 ## Jump Intensity
 Jump Intensity is calculated using a combination of flight time and flight frequency.
 A jump is identified using a weighted sum of acceleration data.
 It's fun!